 Office of the Superintendent of Financial Institutions

-In May 2017, the International Accounting Standards Board (IASB) issued the final version of the IFRS 17 Insurance Contracts Standard.
-IFRS 17 replaces IFRS 4 and is effective for annual periods beginning on or after January 1, 2021.
-The Canadian Accounting Standards Board endorsed IFRS 17, which is now incorporated into Part I of the CPA Canada Handbook - Accounting.
+Insurance Contracts Standard (IFRS 17).
+IFRS 17 replaces IFRS 4 and is effective for annual periods beginning on or after January 1, 2023.
+The Canadian Accounting Standards Board will complete its endorsement process for the amendments, incorporating them into Part I of the CPA Canada Handbook – Accounting no later than November 2020.

-The Insurance Companies Act stipulates in the case of federally regulated insurers (FRIs)Footnote 1 that “financial statements shall, except as otherwise specified by the Superintendent, be prepared in accordance with generally accepted accounting principles, the primary source of which is the Handbook of the Canadian Institute of Chartered Accountants.”Footnote 2,Footnote 3 Generally Accepted Accounting Principles for FRIs is effectively International Financial Reporting Standards as issued by the IASB.
+Insurance Companies Act stipulates in the case of federally regulated insurers (FRIs)Footnote 1 that “financial statements shall, except as otherwise specified by the Superintendent, be prepared in accordance with generally accepted accounting principles, the primary source of which is the Handbook of the Chartered Professional Accountants of Canada.”Footnote 2 Generally, Accepted Accounting Principles for FRIs is effectively International Financial Reporting Standards as issued by the IASB.
 OSFI may specify additional accounting guidance or disclosure requirements, or require FRIs to use a specific option within an applicable accounting standard.
 OSFI makes these specifications in situations where there is a prudential need for additional accounting guidance.

-To support FRIs in their transition to IFRS 17, OSFI is issuing an advisory regarding:
+To support FRIs in their transition to IFRS 17, OSFI is issuing this advisory regarding:

 OSFI is requiring FRIs to submit semi-annual reports outlining the progress made in preparation for IFRS 17.
 This advisory sets out OSFI’s expectations with respect to the contents of such reports.